ReconfigureIO/UX/docs/source/overview.rst

 We take your code through several stages to get it ready to program an FPGA:

 * **Teak** – first, your Go is translated into |teak|, a data-flow language with its roots in research from the University of Manchester.
-This allows us (and you, using :ref:`graphs <graph>`) to optimize your code for the FPGA architecture.
+This allows us (and you, using :ref:`graphs <graphs>`) to optimize your code for the FPGA architecture.
 * **Verilog RTL representation** - this 'register transfer level' description is suitable for taking your code into the traditional FPGA development process.
 * **Verilog netlist** - we then use standard tooling to compile your code into a netlist which relates to the FPGA's logic components.
 * **Place and route** – this is where we decide where on the physical FPGA chip to place the components from the netlist.